“I think it’s really important that people keep signing up to these type of trials to push research forward.”

 The following bullet points list the entry conditions for this trial.
 Talk to your doctor or the trial team if you are unsure about any of these.
 They will be able to advise you.

-You may be able to join the 1st part of the trial if
+You may be able to join the 1st part of the trial if you have 1 of the following types of sarcoma of the womb:

 As well as the above, the following must also apply.
 You